Moldoteck/nuaccident-crawler/README.md

 # Environment variables

 - `TOKEN` — Telegram bot token
-- `MONGO` — URL of the mongo database
+- `ADMIN_ID` — Telegram user id of the bot admin
+- `TOKEN` — Telegram bot token
+- `GHTOKEN` — Github token for the bot to be able to push to the repo

 Also, please, consider looking at `.env.sample`.